Terms and Conditions

 necessary ship it back for repair.
 I will either repair and return it or refund

-you can rest assured.
-I am a meticulously honest person and will give every
+am a meticulously honest person and will give every benefit of doubt to the

 Shipping.
 The customer pays shipping and insurance costs.
 I have

-boxed), large bubble wrap, Styrofoam peanuts and in some cases, cloth wraps and
+wrap, Styrofoam peanuts and in some cases, foam rubber.
+I will do my best to

-foam rubber.
-I will do my best to protect your purchase from the rough handling
+protect your purchase from the rough handling of the shipping company gorillas.

-request, for an additional fee.
+I prefer FedEx Home Delivery.
 Upon receipt, the customer should inspect the

 package immediately and notify the shipper promptly if damage is apparent.